How Much is Garage Door Opener Installation?

 Which Garage Door Opener Do You Recommend?

-We recommend the Chamberlain WD832KEV garage door opener.
+We recommend the Chamberlain B550 Wi-Fi garage door opener.
 This opener features an ultra quiet belt drive system with Chamberlains Motor Vibration Isolation System.
 This ensures years of quiet, smooth operation which is great if you have a bedroom or nursery near the garage.

 Included in the box is 2 vehicle remotes, 1 outside keypad, a multi-function wall control panel, and safety sensors.
-MyQ enabled technology allows you to use your smartphone to monitor and control your garage door opener with the optional internet gateway.
-No monthly fees and a free smartphone app are included.
+MyQ enabled Wi-Fi technology allows you to use your smartphone to monitor and control your garage door opener with no monthly fees and a free smartphone app is included.